 Before you start crossing things of your bucket list, you’ll need a place to stay.
 Check in with our area hotels for great deals, comfortable lodgings, and quick and easy access to all the attractions you want to visit.

-Coming soon to Minneapolis Northwest are two attractions that are sure to make our bucket list – Topgolf and Brick & Bourbon.
-Coming to Brooklyn Center this fall, Topgolf is a nationally known golf entertainment center where anyone of any skill level can have a blast.
+We couldn't resist sharing a couple of Minneapolis Northwest's newest attractions as part of our bucket list – Topgolf and Brick & Bourbon.
+Opening in Brooklyn Center this fall, Topgolf is a nationally known golf entertainment center where anyone of any skill level can have a blast.
 Eat and drink as you swing your clubs from one of the numerous hitting bays and see which wacky targets you can hit.
-And coming to Maple Grove this summer is Brick & Bourbon, an eatery and libation venue that serves upscale comfort food and craft cocktails reminiscent of a bygone era.
+And now open is Brick & Bourbon, an eatery and libation venue that serves upscale comfort food and craft cocktails reminiscent of a bygone era.
 It’s a cut above the rest.

 Let us know what you would add to the Minneapolis Northwest bucket list.
 Share your favorite places, restaurants and attractions with us on Facebook, Twitter or Instagram using the hashtag #WeLoveMNW.
 For more fun in Minneapolis Northwest, check out our top picks for best patios and our guide to area art galleries and breweries.